chainHero/heroes-service/README.md

 ## 3. Installation guide

-This tutorial was made on **Ubuntu 16.04**, but there is some help for make the installation in Windows, Mac OS X and other Linux distributions.
+This tutorial was made on **Ubuntu 16.04**, but there is some help for Windows, Mac OS X and other Linux distributions users.

 ### a.
 Docker
+**Docker version 17.03.0-ce or greater is required.**

 #### Linux (Ubuntu)